HMPNGS Lakekamu: Operational history

 During September and October 1977, Labuan visited ports throughout South East Asia, cumulating in Biak on 6 October, where materiel used for Operation Cenderawasih – mapping and charting of Irian Jaya – was loaded aboard.
 The ship returned to Townsville on 25 October.
 During June and July 1978, Labuan was deployed on Operation Beachcomber – surveying of northern Queensland beaches.
 The rest of 1978 was spent on exercises.
 On 12 February 1979, Labuan began a refit.
 After the refit's conclusion, the vessel was transferred to the Royal Australian Navy Reserve (RANR) on 15 June 1979 to serve as the training vessel for the Port Brisbane Division.
 In RNVR service, Labuan was used to provide training and seagoing experience to Reserve personnel, generally on two-week deployments.
 Despite being operated by the RANR, Labuan maintained a heavy schedule of exercise deployments and operations in support of the Army and RAN.
 During September and October 1980, clearance divers were embarked aboard Labuan for three weeks of shipping channel clearing around the Solomon Islands.

 On 9 April 1987, Labuan rescued the 11 crew of the yacht Madame de Farge, which had run aground during the Sydney to Mooloolaba Yacht Race.
 During January 1988, the vessel was in Ballina, New South Wales for Bicentenary celebrations.
 In September, Labuan was in Sydney for the Bicentennial Naval Salute.
-Labuan was granted the right of Freedom of Entry to Ballina, New South Wales in 1988.
+Labuan was granted the right of Freedom of Entry to Ballina in 1988.
 At the start of 1992, the final RANR training cruise occurred, after which the vessel was docked in Cairns for a refit.
 On 17 August, Labuan was reassigned to the Permanent Naval Force, but because she was still undergoing refit, no permanent command team was assigned, and the post-refit trials were conducted under frequently-changing commanding officers.

 From March until May 1993, Labuan was at Forgacs' Newcastle shipyard for removal of asbestos.
 In August, the ship's home base was relocated to HMAS Cairns in Cairns, Queensland.
 On 31 December, the ship was forced to sail to avoid Tropical Cyclone Rewa.
 During 1995, Labuan provided logistical support to NORFORCE.
 On 14 May 1996, while returning from Exercise Thunder Bay 96, the landing craft ran aground on a reef off South Harrison Island.
 She was refloated on the next high tide, and returned to Cairns for repairs.
 In March 1997, the ship was placed on standby to evacuate Australian citizens from political unrest in Papua New Guinea; this need did not eventuate, and Labuan resumed normal operations in early April.
 During November, Labuan and Tarakan delivered humanitarian supplies to drought-stricken areas in northern Papua New Guinea.
 From December 1997 to February 1998, the vessel was berthed in Cairns for communications upgrades.